dankamongmen/panelreels/README.md

 [![Build Status](https://drone.dsscaw.com:4443/api/badges/dankamongmen/outcurses/status.svg)](https://drone.dsscaw.com:4443/dankamongmen/outcurses)

-Outcurses is an extension to NCURSES by Thomas Dickey et al, in the spirit of the Panels, Menu, and Forms extensions.
+Outcurses is an extension of NCURSES by Thomas Dickey et al, in the spirit of the Panels, Menu, and Forms extensions.
 It does not require patching the NCURSES source.
 You might need to rebuild it to take advantage of all features, but this is unlikely if you're using your distro's NCURSES package.
 Make sure